 Typical Madrid dishes worth tasting are Tapas, Cocido madrileño (meat and chickpea stew), Bocata de Calamares (Fried calamari sandwich), Tortilla de Patatas and Huevos Rotos (layered egg omelette and fried egg), Cochinillo Asado (Roasted sucking pig), Rabo de Toro (Stuffed cow or bull’s tail), Oreja (Pig’s ears), Sopa Castellana (Garlic Soup) and Porras fried batter served with hot chocolate or coffee.
 Don’t forget to pair your meal with Spanish Sangria, a red wine steeped with fruits or Tinto de Veran (another wine-based drink) or Horchata, a rice and cinnamon speciality drink.

 Teetotalers – try the Spanish coffee or tea as Spanish love their tea and coffee more than they love their alcohol.
 No one should miss the classic caffeinated con Leche with churros.
 The enthralling nightlife of Madrid ‘perfectly’ compliments bounteous enchantments of fine arts and they say that Madrid houses more bars than any other city on earth!
 This anthology of legendary cocktail bars and nightclubs are thriving with glamour and countless action; to experience the energy, step out in the night and dance with a felicitous crowd until dawn.

-Getting around Madrid is easy with the public transport.
+Getting around Madrid is comfortable with public transport.
 It’s clean, safe, fast and efficient.
-There are Trams, local trains and Hop On Hop Off Buses which offer excellent sigh seeing options.
-The Metro line operates between 6 – 1.30 AM and has a unique colour and number to it which ensures rapid commuting.
+Trams, local trains and Hop On Hop Off Buses offer excellent sightseeing options.
+The Metro line operates between 6 AM to 1.30 AM and ensures rapid commuting.